 In addition, Asics’ GEL technology provides maximum shock absorption for the runner, while in the midsole you will find the excellent Flytefoam Propel, which ensures an excellent returning of energy from the shock absorption – so every running step becomes as efficient as possible.
 GEL-Kayano 27 stands out from others and can be used for both short and long distances if you have pronation.

-Below are some important aspects of stability and shock absorption that you should be aware of in your choice of running shoes:
+Below are some other important aspects of stability and shock absorption (Cushioning) that you should be aware of in your choice of running shoes:

 The Soft Running Shoes And Cushioning